acailic/acailic.github.io/_notes/aws-cda-review-12.md

 ## Amazon SNS
 • What if you want to send one message to many receivers?
+- Pub/Sub pattern.
+SNS topic beetween integrations
 ### Amazon SNS
-• The “event producer” only sends message to one SNS topic
+- The “event producer” only sends message to one SNS topic
-• As many “event receivers” (subscriptions) as we want to listen to the SNS topic notifications
+- As many “event receivers” (subscriptions) as we want to listen to the SNS topic notifications
-• Each subscriber to the topic will get all the messages (note: new feature to filter messages)
+- Each subscriber to the topic will get all the messages (note: new feature to filter messages)
-• Up to 10,000,000 subscriptions per topic
+- Up to 10,000,000 subscriptions per topic
-• 100,000 topics limit
+- 100,000 topics limit
-• Subscribers can be:
+- Subscribers can be:
 • SQS
 • HTTP / HTTPS (with delivery retries – how many times)
 • Lambda